Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Applications of Theorem

 We let $(CF_\bullet(L,L_+),\partial)$ be the complex determined by $J$ and $f$ as above.
 The results in Section \ref{sec:twocopy} can finally be applied to give (i).

-(ii): Since $J$ is induced by a metric on $L$ in a neighbourhood of $L \cap \{t \le 0\}$, part (1) of Lemma \ref{lem:mono} together with \cite[Lemma 6.11]{ContHomP} shows that, for a suitable metric on $L$ and function $F_+$, we have $\partial_0=d_{F_+}$ for $\epsilon>0$ small enough.
+(ii): Since $J$ is induced by a metric on $L$ in a neighbourhood of $L \cap \{t \le 0\}$, part (1) of Lemma \ref{lem:mono} together with \cite[Lemma 6.11]{ContHomP} shows that, for a suitable metric on $L$ and function $F_+$, we have $\partial_0=d_{F_+}$ for $\epsilon>0$ sufficiently small.

 We have concluded that the differential is of the form

 (iii): We must show that $\gamma \simeq \Gamma$, where the latter map is a component of the differential of the Morse co-complex

 as constructed in Lemma \ref{lem:morse}.